min2ha/ukwa-site/content/target/12765/index.en.md

   "subject": null
 }

-# FROM SCOTLAND WITH LOVE - KING CREOSOTE

 <p>From the Domino Records website, information about the soundtrack album by King Creosote and accompanying tour.
 The album was released by Domino records on the 24th July 2014.</p>